ZsoltGajdacs/BlinkReminder/README.md

 ## Current features
 * Displays a blocker window at regular intervals, keyboard disabled during that time
+* If a full screen application is running breaks are not shown
 * Settings (Saved in AppData/Roaming):
-  * Display and interval times
+  * Custom break display and interval times
   * Skippablity of short and long rests
-  * No rest while a full screen app is running
+  * Can set if a full screen app should block breaks
   * Can add/remove custom quotes

 ## Planned features